- Test and validate both natural language responses and SQL query results directly within the chat interface.

 Edit the Response

-Click on the Edit button available for Admins in the chat interface to modify the SQL query that the chatbot generated and make other adjustments such as editing the columns and the general table format.
+Click on the Edit button available for Admins in the chat interface to modify the SQL query generated by the chatbot.
+You can also make other adjustments, such as editing the columns and the general table format.
 Using this Editor allows you to correct any inaccuracies in the SQL and ensure it accurately answers the intended question.

 Editor Tab